m-rubik/burglebros-qlearning/DISCUSSION.md

 | Edge | 3 |
 | Interior | 4 |

-In a grid without walls, each tile would be connected to each of its neighboring tiles, therefore each tile would have a connectivity of 100%.
-However, when walls are placed, certain connections between tiles and their neighbours become severed, lowering the connectivity of the tile to the overall network.
+In a grid without walls, each tile would be connected to each of its neighboring tiles, therefore each tile would have a connectivity of 100%, thereby making the overall average connectivity 100%.

+However, once walls are placed, certain connections between tiles and their neighbours become severed, lowering the connectivity of those tiles to the overall network.
 Tiles with lower connectivity are more isolated and harder to reach.

 The average connectivity is calculated by comparing the number of neighbors each node (tile) is connected to against its theoretical maximum number of neighbor connections (i.e., its unwalled grid).
 The value is normalized, with each node's connectivity represented as a fraction of its maximum possible degree.

-### Why It’s Important:
+#### Why It’s Important:

-Normalized Connectivity reflects the extent to which the grid is still navigable.
-A high average connectivity indicates that most of the grid is still connected and traversable, while a low value means that walls have significantly fragmented the grid.
+Average Connectivity reflects the extent to which the grid is navigable:
+- A high value indicates that most of the grid is still connected and easily traversable
+- a low value indicates that the grid has less options to traverse from any one tile to any other

-This metric is useful for evaluating the effects of adding walls: it helps you understand whether walls are causing the grid to become too disconnected, making it harder for the agent to navigate.
+This metric is useful for evaluating the effects of adding walls: it can help explain some of the challenges the agent may face when placed in environments with randomized wall layouts, wherein it is more likely to struggle in low-connectivity environments and have an easier time when it's high-connectivity.

 ### The Danger of Hallways

 > **To illustrate the presence of a hallway, nodes that are part of a hallway have a red center.**

+Beyond looking at the [Average Connectivity](#average-connectivity), we can also analyse the resultant grid from a randomized wall layout to check for hallways.

-In my experience playing *Burgle Bros.*, I found that one of the most dangerous places to find yourself in was in a hallway.
+In my personal experience playing *Burgle Bros.*, I have found that one of the most dangerous places to find yourself was in a hallway.
 It is not difficult to understand why this is the case.
 Take for example the following situation:

 ![alt text](assets/images/burglebros-Hallway_Danger.drawio.png)

 Assuming the agent has only move actions available, the 3 walls are preventing the agent from any chance of moving out of the path of the guard.
-The agent must then chose to either walk through the guard and lose stealth, or wait for the guard to move through them.
+The agent must then chose to either walk through the guard and lose 1 stealth, or wait for the guard to move through them (losing 1 stealth, potentially more if the guard has high movement, reaches his destination, and doubles back out of the hallway on the same turn).

-If instead we removed a wall to break-up the hallway as follows:
+If instead we removed a wall to break-up the hallway:

 ![alt text](assets/images/burglebros-Hallway_Danger_Gone.drawio.png)

 now the agent has an available escape path!

-When analysing the wall layout on any given floor, it's quite intuitively understood that layouts with more/longer hallways can lead to more dangerous game-threatening situations.
+When analysing the wall layout on any given floor, it's easily understood that layouts with more/longer hallways can lead to more dangerous game-threatening situations, so we can expect our agent to have worse performance in said layouts.

  To quantify what exactly a hallway is, the following definition is used:

-> A hallway occurs whenever a degree-1 is connected to a chain of one or more degree-2 nodes that eventually connects to a node with a degree greater than 2.
+> A hallway occurs whenever a degree-1 node is connected to a chain of one or more degree-2 nodes that eventually connects to a degree-3+ node.

+In english, that means a hallway is when there is a tile who only has one connected adjacent tile (the end of the hallway), who is connected to one or more tiles that only has 2 adjacent tiles, finally reaching a tile that has more than 2 adjacent tiles (the end of the hallway).

 #### Hallways v.s Average Connectivity